Paws, Claws, and unfiltered Awws

 • Puzzle toys and obedience games

 You have to keep your dog active.
-It is one of the best ways to extend the golden retriever age span and behavioral issues at bay.
+It is one of the best ways to extend the golden retriever life span and keep behavioral issues at bay.
+It is also the answer to one of the most frequently asked questions: how long can golden retrievers live?

 Vet Visits and Preventative Care

 Do you want to increase the average life span of a Golden Retriever?
-You have to stay ahead of the curve.
+You have to stay ahead of the curve, as the average lifespan of Golden Retriever dog is dropping fast.
+Our experts came up with a simple checklist to improve the average life expectancy golden retriever.

 • Annual vet checkups: For physical exams, dental care, and vaccinations.